 Spain took control of Florida again after the American Revolution.
 Spanish and American settlers came to Florida.
 Enslaved blacks escaped to Florida to seek their freedom.
-In 1818, the U.S. government engaged the Seminole Indians in the first of three wars.
+From 1817 to 1818, the U.S. government engaged the Seminole Indians in the first of three wars.
 When Spain transferred the peninsula to the United States in 1821, Florida became a U.S. territory.

 Identify different pieces of the Spanish explorers' uniforms.
-Go to www.christopherstill.com/mural_la florida.htm to find the objects' names.
-Look for photos at www.floridamemory.com to see how they compare with U.S. soldiers' uniforms.
+Go to christopherstill.com/fl-house-of-reps and click on this mural to be directed to a link with information to help you find the objects' names.
+Look for photos at floridamemory.com to see how they compare with U.S. soldiers' uniforms.